MarcellinoCO/talkanon/README.md

-# talkanon 🕵️‍♂️💬
+# Talkanon 🕵️‍♂️💬
 Talk to People Anonymously!

 Do you want to let your thoughts out into the world without showing your identity?
-These days, every activity you do online will leave a digital footprint where
+These days, every activity you do online will leave a digital footprint where it can be stored for a long time.
 With **Talkanon**, you can chat with people worldwide anonymously.

+This service runs asynchronously by using RabbitMQ queue, where new messages are stored before consumed by a separate worker thread which saves it to the database.
+The approach makes sure that every message will be recorded in exact chronological order.

 ## 📌 Instructions